nlpsandbox/nlpsandbox.io/wiki/608037-PHIAnnotationDeIdentification.md

 **Instance**: The instance of an annotation.
 For example, "John Smith", "Children's hospital" are annotation instances.

 **Token**: The individual component of an instance that are separated by a space.
 From the Person Name annotation instance "John Smith", "John" and "Smith" are two tokens.
-From the Address annotation instance "Children's hospital", "Children's" and "hospital" represent one token each.
+From the Location annotation instance "Children's hospital", "Children's" and "hospital" represent one token each.

 **Instance-level evaluation**: The evaluation is performed by comparing predicted and gold standard annotation instances using two modes: